Fully accredited by the Association of MBAs (AMBA)

 Normally international applicants must also provide evidence of proficiency in English.
 This takes the form of IELTS 6.5 band score with no element below 5.5, or equivalent SELT grade.

 A graduate of any discipline with three or more years' work experience featuring a significant level of responsibility at a supervisory level.
 Candidates on the MBA course will most likely be working as well as studying.
 The modular structure of the programme provides good levels of flexibility to allow candidates to continue their commitment to employers or the demands of their own business.

 To create bold leaders we require committed students who want to grasp the opportunities that we provide.
 If you are ambitious, creative, competitive and determined, yet realise the need for collaboration, consensus building and compromise, our MBA is for you.

 We are not looking for new graduates for this course, it is designed to meet the aspirations of those who are in management, possibly at a modest level, who want to progress to pivotal organisational roles such as the CEO, CIO, CFO or COO of an internationally or nationally significant organisation.
 Alternatively our graduates have the goal of establishing their own innovative and forward-thinking business.

-The course comprises of four blocks of three day intensive study periods, followed by independent study and online support through the University's virtual learning environment, Blackboard.
+The course comprises of four blocks of two day intensive study periods, followed by independent study and online support through the University's virtual learning environment, Blackboard.

 Each module is taken and assessed over a six week block.
 In the final semester, you will act as a consultant to an external organisation, providing advice and solutions for a real business problem.